codebar/tutorials/sql/lesson5/tutorial.md

 #### Joining two tables

 If we want to select all the hosts and for each of them pull in location data, we need what we call an inner join.
 This is a **SELECT** query that will join the `hosts` and `locations` tables to return a single data set.
-To do this, we add an **INNER JOIN** clause to our **SELECT** statement:
+Inner joins can be written either with an **INNER JOIN** or a **JOIN** clause.
+Both of the **SELECT** statements below result in identical SQL queries and return the same results:

 ```SQL
 SELECT hosts.name, locations.city, locations.country